anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 In the case of success, the pledge MUST install the contained CA certificates as trust anchors as described in {{Section 4.1.3 of !RFC7030}}.
 This includes the verification of all intermediate CA certificates (i.e., not self-signed CA certificates).

-If the pledge is unable to process the caCerts, it SHOULD respond with an HTTP error status code to the Registrar-Agent.
+If the pledge is unable to process the caCerts, it responds with an HTTP error status code to the Registrar-Agent.
-The following client error status codes SHOULD be used:
+The following client error status codes can be used:

 * 400 Bad Request: if the pledge detects an error in the format of the request.
 * 401 Unauthorized: if the signature of the registrar cannot be verified against the installed initial trust anchor (pinned domain certificate).